thanhtutdt96/swap-color-board/README.md

 ## Starting on Local

-In the project directory, you can run:
+First, in the project directory, run `yarn install` to install necessary project libraries.
+Then you can run:

 ### `yarn start`